 Isabel’s passion for massage has grown from the fact that she likes nothing better than spreading the word about it!
 From birth onwards it brings wonderful benefits.
 There are three key areas to her expertise:

 - Massage in Schools Programme Instructor and Trainer

-As a mother of four children, Isabel knows first-hand how important nurturing touch and massage is to the healthy development of any child.
+Isabel knows first-hand how important nurturing touch and massage is to the healthy development of any child.
 And why it continues to play such a vital role in promoting physical, mental and emotional wellbeing throughout our lives.